 Methodist Health System

-Charmaine Christiansen serves as the System Director of Clinic Access Services at Baylor Scott & White Health.
+Charmaine Christiansen, MBA, MHSM, serves as the System Director of Clinic Access Services at Baylor Scott & White Health.
 In her role she serves as the internal revenue cycle executive level liaison for clinic leadership across the enterprise; coordinating efforts to create a consistent registration and patient experience while ensuring appropriate tools are in place to comply with regulatory requirements.

 During her 10-years in healthcare leadership, Christiansen has gained extensive experience spanning multiple hospital and clinic departments with increasing responsibility.
 Most of her tenure spent in clinic operations focusing on process improvement and organizational development.
 Christiansen has led and managed small and large practices spanning 19 providers and over 65 employees.
 Of note, she aided in extensively increasing practices monthly margins through focused areas of improvement and streamlined workflow execution.